Shobee01/RosettaStoneExtentions/README.md

 # Rosetta Extentios
-For personal speacial reasons we have closed The extention. if you have special requests , or you need it for work please contact us in the following number .
+<font color="green">For personal speacial reasons we have closed The extention. if you have special requests , or you need it for work please contact us in the following number .

 +212 693094897
 or contact us via :
-shobee.market@gmail.com
+shobee.market@gmail.com</font>

 - [Introduction](#introduction)
 - [Install](#install)